KinnariyaMamaTanha/Notes/README.md

 If you want to contact with me, e-mailing to the address 2823324228@qq.com is a good choice.

 Anyway, nice to meet you, stranger but my friend, god bless.

+(Some errors still remain here, if you want to see the pictures in the notes, try to clone this repository to your own PC, then open it in softwares like Obsidian or others.)